 Diamond ball burrs are your starter tool for engraving glass.
 These are sometimes referred to as diamond spheres or points and sometimes the spelling can be burrs or burs, depending on your preference or the country's spelling.
 Popular sizes, to begin with, are the following:

 - 1mm Diamond Ball Burr

 Or you could choose a set of 7 diamond ball burrs including one of each of these sizes: 0.8mm, 1.0mm, 1.5mm, 1.8mm, 2.0mm, 2.5mm, 3.0mm

 These ball burrs start as small as 0.8mm which is ideal for lettering and very detailed work, and continue up in size to as large as 50mm, great for cold-working glass artists and sculptors.

 Most rotary drills will take burrs that have up to a 2.35mm (3/32") or 3mm (1/8") shaft or shank (the end of the burr that pops into your drill) which is essential to know when you're looking for your carving burrs as anything larger than this will mean you will need an adapter or a drill that can take larger shank sizes.

-As with all diamond burrs, using them in the correct way will preserve the life of the drill bit so using them with water will prevent the burr from overheating and make them last longer.
+As with all diamond burrs, using them in the correct way will preserve the life of the drill bit so using them with water on a slow speed will prevent the burr from overheating and make them last longer.